Overview of the model-driven app form editor user interface

 Located in the center, use the body area to control the layout of the form.
 You can select and drag form elements to position them.
 Double-clicking on an element will open the properties for the element.

 By default, for the Case, Contact, and Account Main forms, the first section under the Summary tab shows the account or contact card form of type Quick View.
-For custom entities, this section is not available by default.
+For custom tables, this section is not available by default.
 You can insert a new section and a quick view form in it.
-The card form shows a maximum of five fields.
-Other than fields, it isn’t possible to show other controls in the Blue tile even if the quick view form contains it.
+The card form shows a maximum of five columns.
+Other than columns, it isn’t possible to show other controls in the Blue tile even if the quick view form contains it.

 To preserve the card format (as shown in the following image), we recommend that you do not move the quick view form to any other section on the form.